mrmedrano81/tinymlops-pipeline-196-199/README.md

 ### 2. Makefile
 - provides commands for building of each phase
-- build and run the docker image inside the working directory along with mounting the current directory as a volume and providing gpu access to the container using: `make build-container`
+- build and run the docker image inside the working directory along with mounting the current directory as a volume and providing gpu access to the container using: `make build-container` with the following arguments specified for the MLFLOW run instance for training: `MLFLOW_TRACKING_USERNAME={username} MLFLOW_TRACKING_PASSWORD={password} MLFLOW_RUN_NAME={run name}`
 - clean up docker image after exiting with: `make clean-image`
+- Build STM32F746g-discovery board Keyword Spotting application .elf, .hex, and .bin files and store them in the build folder using `make build-stm32-app`.
+- *TBA - raspberry pi pico visual wake word app build make command*
-- *TBA - sections in the makefile for automating microcontroller code build and deployment*
+- *TBA - sections in the makefile for automating microcontroller code  deployment*

 ---